RajMahadev/keda-demo/README.md

 11. Check the length of the list stored in the `mylist` key with `LLEN mylist`
 12. Add to the list with `LLPUSH mylist "string"` until the length of the list is above the threshold.
 13. One additional replica should have been created.
-14. Continuing adding items to the list until the threshold is `(threshold x 2) + 1)`.
-15. Another replica should be created.
-16. Remove items from the list with `LPOP mylist` until the length of the list is below the threshold.
+14. Remove items from the list with `LPOP mylist` until the length of the list is below the threshold.
-17. Wait until the `Deployment` scales down back to the minimum number of replicas.
+15. Wait until the `Deployment` scales down back to the minimum number of replicas.
-18. Clean up the resources.
+16. Clean up the resources.

     ```
       kubectl delete -f examples/deployments/redis.yaml